 We may earn money from the products/companies mentioned in this post.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read our Terms & Disclosures.

 What is God really telling us in the Bible when it says “blessed is the man”?
-A look at what is in the life of those not blessed and those who are blessed.
+A look at 7 habits of blessed people and behaviors noticeably absent in the lives of those not blessed.

-When we read Psalm 1 and other passages of Scripture (such as the Beatitudes), we see the phrase “Blessed is the man who…”
+When you read Psalm 1 and other passages of Scripture (such as the Beatitudes in the Sermon on the Mount in Matthew), you’ll see the phrase “Blessed is the man who…”